-In the Project and Portfolio V: User Experience course, students will learn how UX fundamentals can be applied to support a positive cause, using the Sustainable Development Goals as outlined by the United Nations as a point of reference.
+In the Project and Portfolio V: User Experience course, students will learn how UX fundamentals can be applied to support a positive cause.
 Students will pick a topic to explore-such as poverty, climate change, access to health and education-and suggest a user experience product to contribute toward a specific goal.
 Students will then build a prototype to best exhibit their product idea.